-Within a jurisdictional framework, the County's roads fall into three major classifications: federal (USH) and state (STH) highways, county highways (CTH) and City, Village, or Town streets and roads, which are called local roads.
-There are no interstate highways (ISH) in Oneida County.
+Within a jurisdictional framework, the county's roads fall into three major classifications: federal (USH) and state (STH) highways, county highways (CTH) and city or town streets and roads, which are called local roads.
+There are no interstate highway systems in Oneida County.

-Cities, Towns, and Villages maintain jurisdiction over the greatest mileage of the County's road system (1,351.4 miles) with about 80% of the total mileage.
+The city and towns maintain jurisdiction over the greatest mileage of the county's road system (1,351.4 miles) with about 80% of the total mileage.
 County trunk highways make up the next largest category with 171.2 miles, or just over 10% of the system, followed by federal highways (94 miles, or 5.6% of the system).
-Finally, State Highways comprise 69.3 miles, or 4.1% of the system.
-Table 5-1 lists the mileage breakdown for the County's road network by jurisdictional classification.
-There are additional non-public roads in the County not listed here.
+Finally, state highways comprise 69.3 miles, or 4.1% of the system.
+Table 5-1 lists the mileage breakdown for the county's road network by jurisdictional classification.
+There are additional non-public roads in the county not listed here.